 Running the openFLE Manager

-Navigate to the folder where openFLE is installed, (see step 16) and double click the openFLEManager.exe file name as shown in Figure 3-1.
+Navigate to the folder where openFLE is installed, (see step 16) and double click the openFLEManager.exe file name.
+(Figure 3-1).

-After the OpenFLE opens, its manager window is displayed, as shown in Er Figure 3 2ror!
-Reference source not found..

 Figure 3-1 OpenFLEManager.exe

 If you are running a beta version of the openFLE, the beta notification window will be displayed each time the openFLE manager is opened (Figure 3-2).
 If this window appears, click Accept to continue, using the beta software.